Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Numerical simulations

-The particle dynamics are evolved by the forward Euler discretization of \eqref{eq:dem}, where the pairwise contact forces are computed using the same Hertz-type normal law and Coulomb-capped tangential law as in \eqref{eq:demparm}--\eqref{eq:zeta}, together with the same double periodic (minimum-image) distance for contact detection.
+The particle dynamics are evolved by the forward Euler discretization of \eqref{eq:dem}, where the pairwise contact forces are computed using the same Hertz-type normal law and Coulomb-capped tangential law as in \eqref{eq:demparm}--\eqref{eq:zeta}, together with the same doubly periodic minimum-image convention for contact detection.

-\paragraph{Hydrodynamic model configuration and discretization.} We solve the continuum system \eqref{eq:LI2H} for $(\rho,\bfuu,\hat\omega)$ on a uniform $50\times 50$ grid using a linear ($P_1$) finite element discretization on a uniform triangulation (two triangles per square).
-Herein, we solve the first three equations of \eqref{eq:LI2H} for the comparison on mass density, velocity and angular velocities.
-Moreover, $\bar\omega$ is obtained from the relation $\hat\omega = \bfx \times (\rho \bfuu) + \rho_I \bar\omega$ by the definition in \eqref{eq:hlocmom}.
-The time integrator is again forward Euler with $\Delta t=10^{-3}$ and $T=10$.
-With the above initialization of the particle model in mind, we prescribe the initial conditions